unionj-cloud/go-doudou/README.md

 4. As special cases, it supports multipart.FileHeader for uploading file as input parameter, supports os.File for downloading file as output parameter.
 5. NOT support alias types as field of a struct.
 6. NOT support func, channel, interface and anonymous struct type as input and output parameter.
 7. When execute  `go-doudou svc http --handler` , existing code in handlerimpl.go won't be overwritten.
-If you added or modified methods in svc.go, new code will be appended to handlerimpl.go.
+If you added methods in svc.go, new code will be appended to handlerimpl.go.
 8. When execute  `go-doudou svc http --handler` , existing code in handler.go will be overwritten, so don't modify handler.go file.
 9. When execute  `go-doudou svc http`, before generating one file other than handler.go and handlerimpl.go files, go-doudou will check if it exists first, if already exists, do nothing.